chinamike65/hugo-tuolesi/content/book4/book4en.md

 Saving is formed by greed, but saving and greed are also different.

 Covetousness means wanting more.
 Covetous people do not necessarily save money.
 Covetous people only hope that their wealth will continue to increase.
-However, when others have needs, they may give, give, or even take the initiative to give because of greed for merit and blessings.
+However, when others have needs, they may give, give, or even take the initiative to give because of greed for merit and merit.

 To save is to have and be reluctant to give it to others.
 Those who save are bound to be greedy, because those who save are reluctant to give up anything, and even their own property is reluctant to use it for themselves, let alone share it with others.